AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 ORDER BY stock_sales_ratio DESC
 ;

 -- 4. Predict stock depletion based on average daily sales?
+Allows planning for restocking to prevent shortages and ensure continuous product availability.

 WITH Avg_Daily_Sales AS (
     SELECT